 So I then have to either switch to another software (shotwell, file manager, etc... ) that shows me the product of my work - or re-import the image that I just produced. - Neither option makes much sense, as it distracts from my actual work and/or invites problems in the interaction with other software...
 (What happens to darktable when I remove an image in shotwell? - What the other way around?)

 All this overhead can easily be avoided by having the option of adding an export to the current film roll.

 It even makes sense to add information about exports/derivatives to the original's metadata and to link from the original to all of its exports and from the exports to their original. going back and forth between versions is likely to be a common step when creating different versions of one image for different uses.

-#5 Updated by Richard Wonka almost 7 years ago
+#5 Updated by Richard Wonka about 7 years ago

 I would like to re-open.
 If someone could rename the Issue to "Add to original's group", please?
 Since dt now has group support, that title makes more sense.

 This feature fixes a current inconsistency in darktable's behaviour:

 Darktable has collection management, film rolls and now even grouping, so it definitely has features for image management.
 Current default behaviour is to group raw files with their exports if any are detected.
 But: Adding more exports to the group would require a re-import and then re-grouping.